George-k-tech/laundry-app/README.md

-Create a database with the name test clone the project from git hub run composer install to install the dependancies edit the .env.example to .env edit the database name from laravel to test run the php artisan serve command
+1.Create a database with the name test

+2.Clone the project from git hub

+3.Run composer install to install the dependancies

+4.Edit the .env.example to .env

+5.Edit the database name from laravel to test

+6.Run the php artisan serve command